krishnaaaaxo/sentiments_analyser/README.md

 **`getSentiment()`**

 This endpoint will get the sentiments analysed by AWS Comprehend.
-It will analyse the news fetched from the above function `getTickerNews()`, and return the sentiments analysed.
+It will analyse the news fetched from the above function `getSymbolNews()`, and return the sentiments analysed.

 **Endpoint**

-**[POST]** `/sentiments/ticker/get_sentiment`
+**[POST]** `/sentiments/symbol/get_sentiment`

 **Parameters**